METIS-MICOR/rad_ecg/README.md

 - peak_detect_v3.py
   - [ ] In Tui, track / display runtime metrics.
 (Section rejections, top 2 errors, AvgHR, RMSSD)
   - [x] Anomaly detection
-      - Possible paths
-      1. Stumpy discord search.
+      1. [x] Stumpy discord search.
         - Working on GPU so far.
 Unable to run on simultaneous CPU/ GPU with the detector running
-      2. LLM discord search
+      2. [ ] LLM discord search
         - Embed the sections of good data and use those to ask the LLM for any disturbances surrounding or precluding that event.
         - Build a RAG to store the signals.
+      3. [x] Add 3 base classification models for anomaly detection.

 - slider.py
-  - Anomaly Detection
-    - [x] Add stumpy wave search for anomaly detection
-    - [x] Add 3 base classification models for anomaly detection.

 ### Long Term
 - peak_detect.py